MuhtasimTanmoy/rust-playground/projects/conflux.md

 - [Conflux PoW based GHAST blockchain](https://youtu.be/8rxMrvhzk8Y)
     - Ghost protocol selects chain with heaviest subtree rule, whereas nakamoto concensus does that with longest chain

+## Source Code Takeaway
+- [patch.crates-io]
+    - This section specifies the patched version of crates package